A girl practising magic, a Fairy Queen a land where magic is feared - means death for them

 "Of course Isabella," Philasendria began.
 The fairy’s voice chimed like musical notes as she came to rest on the desk folding her transparent wings.
 “You must be careful not too get excited and accidentally use your magic.
-You still haven’t got full control over it."
+You still haven’t got full control over it,” Philasendria warned.

 “Yes, yes...
-I will be careful,” Isabella answered petulantly her excitement dampened by the fairy's words.
-She was always lecturing her to be careful not to be seen using magic.
-Isabella was well aware that anyone found using magic would be imprisoned at best or burnt at the stake, and any magical creature caught killed on sight.
+I will be careful,” Isabella answered, petulantly her excitement dampened by Philasendria's words.
+The fairy was always lecturing her to be careful not to be seen using magic.
+Isabella was well aware that anyone found using magic would be imprisoned at best or burned at the stake, and any magical creature caught killed on sight.
 She knew the risks, what she didn’t need right now was another lecture from Philasendria to be careful.
-“Can you at least stop reminding me for once of the dangers of using magic,” Isabella began.
-She slumped into the chair beside the desk propping her head up by resting her chin on her hand.
+“Can you at least stop reminding me for once of the dangers of using magic.”
+She slumped into the chair beside the desk, propping her head up by resting her chin on her hand.
 She gave the fairy a look that portrayed how frustrated she felt.
-“It is my sixteenth birthday and coming of age day celebration tomorrow can you at least be happy for me,” she finished sighing.
+“It is my sixteenth birthday and coming of age day celebration tomorrow can you at least be happy for me,” she said sighing.

-“I’m sorry, don’t mind me I worry too much,” the fairy began.
-“Have fun tomorrow but be a little careful that's all I ask.".
+“I’m sorry, Isabella, don’t mind me.
+I worry too much,” the fairy paused a moment.
+“Have fun tomorrow but be a little careful that's all I ask,” Philasendria said.

 A door opened downstairs, the fairy vanished.
 “Isabella did you finish all your chores?” a voice called from below.

-“Yes Uncle,” she answered as she heard footsteps on the stairs.
+“Yes, Uncle,” Isabella answered as she heard footsteps on the stairs.
 The door opened, and Isabella’s uncle entered carrying a box he put it down on her bed.